gnomon-inria/gnomon/doc/user_guide/glossary.md

 :name: parameter-definition
 :class: definition

-A **Parameter** is a typed variable proceeding from an atomic type (boolean, number, character string) or from a more complex one (range, color, 2D curve) whose value the user can manipulate through a graphical editor.
+A **Parameter** is a typed variable proceeding from an atomic type (boolean, number, character string) or from a more complex one (range, color, 2D curve) whose value can be manipulated by the user through a graphical editor.
 :::

 :::{admonition} Plugin